-- Add criteria - Users of Company and Enterprise accounts have the ability to specify criteria for custom properties when custom properties are active for their company.
+- Add criteria - Free, Standard, and Education account users can use this field to search for default fields including Owner and Creator.
+Users of Company and Enterprise accounts have the ability to specify criteria for custom properties when custom properties are active.

 - Results from - Acquire results from Workspaces, Workspaces and Versions, or Versions; and just the latest versions and workspaces or all of them.

 As you enter additional search criteria, the search bar auto-populates with the complete query.

 Click Reset to clear the search bar and fields.